mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Update Bus](@id UpdateBusManual)
-Once a bus has been added to the `PowerSystem` composite type, users have the flexibility to modify all parameters defined within the [`addBus!`](@ref addBus!) function.
+Once a bus has been added to the `PowerSystem` type, users have the flexibility to modify all parameters defined within the [`addBus!`](@ref addBus!) function.
 This means that when the [`updateBus!`](@ref updateBus!) function is used, the `PowerSystem` type within AC and DC models that have been created is updated.
 This eliminates the need to recreate the AC and DC models from scratch.

 To illustrate, let us consider the following power system:
 ```@example updateSystem